Gaetano Sciolari Boulanger Flush Mount

 Manufacturer: Société Anonyme Boulanger, Anderlecht, Belgium.

 Other versions: This Gaetano Sciolari Boulanger flush mount exists as a big floor lamp with 3 globe lamps.
 Also a flush mount with 3 and 6 lamps and made in brass with long and short tubes.
 In the late seventies, early eighties they were also produced in white.
 These lamps were also used as wall lamps and even as a table lamp.

 The original light bulbs were elongate.
-An example is here.
+An example is over here.
 These bulbs are no longer in production.
 Nowadays, they sell LED versions.

 Angelo Gaetano Sciolari